-Power lines touching trees blamed for 4 California wildfires
+Agency: Power lines touching trees caused 4 California fires

 - Trump Twitter ruling: What a Washington woman did to get blocked by the president

+The utility said it inspects and monitors every overhead electric transmission and distribution line at least once a year under its Vegetation Management Program.

+No one was killed or injured by the four fires the agency addressed Friday.

-The blazes in largely rural Nevada and Butte counties were among more than 170 that broke out across California last October.
+The blazes in largely rural Nevada and Butte counties were among more than 170 that broke out across California last October, consuming more than 380 square miles of forest, farmland and vineyards.
+Some of those fires were deadly.

-Many of the blazes roared through Northern California’s wine country, where dozens of lawsuits have been filed blaming PG&E.
+Devastating damage occurred in California’s wine country, where dozens of lawsuits seeking tens of millions of dollars have been filed against PG&E.

+CalFire said it is continuing to investigate the other fires and will release its findings as they become available.

+The La Porte Fire in Butte County covered 13 square miles and destroyed 74 structures.
+It was blamed on tree branches falling onto power lines, but investigators concluded there were no violations of state law and PG&E was not to blame in that blaze.